RV Tires are always a hot topic with any RV'er! Before going any further, it must be understood just how important theyreally are!

 Now, we are looking at serious time and money to wait and get a tire - that probably won't match all the others.

-The Class A RV has such large wheels, tires and lug nut specs that there is no point to it - the RV'er won't have the tools to remove it - safely!
+The Class A RV has such large wheels, tires and lug nut specs that there is no point to it - the RV'er won't have the tools or proper jack to remove it - safely!

-Depending on how strong your roof is (about the only place you can carry a tire) -I would strongly encourage most RV'ers - especially those who enjoy boondocking - to carry a same size tire only up on the roof!
+Depending on how strong your roof is (about the only place you can carry a tire) -I would strongly encourage most RV'ers - especially those who enjoy boondocking - to carry a same size tire only - no rim - up on the roof!

 We purchased new tires and kept one of the old ones.
 We were going to Alaska that summer and had heard enough horror stores of people waiting days for a spare tire.